Bizyroth/Elliptic-Curve-on-ESP32/README.md

 ### Files

 ecc.c and ecc.h perform all cryptography's function. bmp180.c and bmp180.h do the sample.
-These files are not mine and can be found at https://github.com/nkolban/esp32-snippets/blob/master/hardware/temperature%20and%20pressure/bmp180.c.
+These files are not mine and can be found at https://github.com/nkolban/esp32-snippets/blob/master/hardware/temperature%20and%20pressure/bmp180.c. main.c connects to the WiFi network and launchs the two tasks:

+* Generates and sends the encrypted symetric key.
+* Samples and encrypt temperature and pressure.

+#### PS
+This project is very specific but i put it on github more for the cryptographic example than to make it functionnal for another user.